potreic/potreic/README.md

 </p>

 ## ⋆｡°✧₊⁺ About Me
 I'm on a journey to redefine what it means to be in tech.
-While others see cold machinery, I see the poetry in algorithms and the art in engineering.
+While others see wire, circuit, and some machinery, I see the poetry in algorithms and the art in engineering.
 My approach combines technical precision with a gentle, mindful perspective.

 ## ˗ˏˋ What Captivates Me ´ˎ˗
 🤖 **Robotics** ⋆ Creating companions that bridge the gap between human and machine